 - Describe a problem you’ve solved or a problem you’d like to solve.
 It can be an intellectual challenge, a research query, an ethical dilemma-anything that is of personal importance, no matter the scale.
 Explain its significance to you and what steps you took or could be taken to identify a solution.

-LEAP has options for essay coaching in our in-person group setting (2017 dates coming in March!), individual coaching or virtual regardless of where you live.
-However, if you are reading this before June 2017, STOP!
+LEAP has options for essay coaching in our in-person group setting, individual coaching or virtual regardless of where you live.
+However, if you are reading this before June 2016, STOP!
 Don’t start writing yet.
 Essays are best written in June/July after school is out but before applications go live August 1.